 Even if you aren’t traveling, perhaps your work requires a negative test to return to the office.
 Other organizations, such as concert venues and sporting events, may require attendees to provide a negative test, regardless of vaccination status.

-With the additional stress of securing a test while traveling, eMed give you peace of mind knowing that all testing is supervised and proctored by eMed’s Certified Guides who will walk you through the entire process online.
+With the additional stress of securing a test while traveling, eMed gives you peace of mind knowing that all testing is supervised and proctored by eMed’s Certified Guides who will walk you through the entire process online.

 As of August 2021, eMed, and their partner app, Navica, provide the only CDC-accepted, home-based COVID-19 testing kit for international travel.